PGA Championship: Scottie Scheffler 'anything but normal' as world No 1 closes on major win at Quail Hollow

 Sunday 18 May 2025 02:11, UK

-2002 PGA Championship winner Rich Beem reflects on Scottie Scheffler's sensational third-round 65 at Quail Hollow and ponders whether anyone can stop the world No 1 from closing out another major success...
+Rich Beem, the 2002 PGA Championship winner, reflects on Scottie Scheffler's sensational third-round 65 at Quail Hollow and ponders whether anyone can stop the world No 1 from closing out another major success...

 It was an incredible round today and to finish off like Scottie did [five under through the final five holes], that just doesn't happen around Quail Hollow - at least not for normal players!